 If you are a teacher with a lesson on teaching compound words, you may have to come up with a savvy, clever and fun lesson.
 Most of your lesson on teaching compound words will depend highly on what grade you are teaching.
-For example, if you are teaching the second grade, you need to write a second grade lesson on teaching compound words.
 Below are a few lesson plans for you to use during your lessons on teaching compound words.
-Each of the lessons are for a second grade English/language arts class.
+Each of these basic lessons are for a second grade English/language arts class.
 With the subject being, of course, compound words.

 Materials Needed: